One-com/one-color/README.md

 one.color(["RGB", .5, .1, .6, .9]) // The output format of color.toJSON()
 ```

-The slightly bigger `one-color-all.js` build adds support for
+The slightly bigger <a href="//raw.github.com/One-com/one-color/master/one-color-all.js">one-color-all.js</a> build adds support for
 <a href='http://en.wikipedia.org/wiki/Web_colors'>the standard suite of named CSS colors</a>:

 ```javascript